 My question is this: Should we have a dinner with our guests before and then proceed to the ceremony?
 It would be too late afterwards for a dinner.
 Maybe the night before? (this is our second marriage, so there will be no gifts, and we expect only 12-16 people to be at the wedding)

 By Kim L.

 Share on ThriftyFunCheck out these photos.
 Click at right to share your own photo in this page.

 My friend made a farm wedding for two adorable pigs.
 I made the wedding cake.

 Wedding can be extremely expensive, but there are lots of ways to help keep the cost down if you have the time to do some research.
 One cost saving idea is finding a frugal location for the ceremony.
 Local parks are one possibility, weather permitting.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 I need some cheap wedding ideas or any websites that would help.
 Thank you.
 I am a college student and money is tight.
-I want my wedding colors to be purple, black, and silver.
-Any ideas with anything would help.

 I am starting to plan my wedding for May 2009, and am looking for reasonably cheap wedding reception ideas.